-analytical equipment or facilities available for sample analyses helicopters, vacuum trucks, tank trucks, chemical retardants, foam) Are sufficient quantities of each type of equipment available on a sustained basis?
-Is all available equipment capable of operating in the local environmental conditions?
-Are up-to-date equipment lists maintained?
-Are they computerized?
-Are equipment lists available to all responders?
-Are these lists broken down into the various types of equipment (e.g., protective clothing, monitoring instruments, medical supplies, transportation equipment)?
-Is there a mechanism to ensure that the lists are kept up-to-date?
-Have procedures necessary to obtain equipment on a 24-hour basis been identified?
-Does a program exist to carry out required maintenance of equipment?
-Are there maintenance and repair records for each piece of equipment?
-Have mutual aid agreements been established for the use of specialized response equipment?
-Is sufficient communications equipment available for notifying personnel or to transmit information?
+- □ Have response equipment requirements been identified for a given level of response capability? - □ Are the following types of equipment available? - Personal protective equipment appropriate to tasks (e.g., hotzone entry, perimeter security) - First aid and other medical emergency equipment - Emergency vehicles available for hazardous materials response - Sampling equipment (air, water, soil, etc.) and other monitoring devices (e.g., explosivity meters, oxygen meters) - Analytical equipment or facilities available for sample analyses - fire-fighting equipment/other equipment and material (bulldozers, boats, helicopters, vacuum trucks, tank trucks, chemical retardants, foam) - □ Are sufficient quantities of each type of equipment available on a sustained basis? - □ Is all available equipment capable of operating in the local environmental conditions? - □ Are up-to-date equipment lists maintained?
+Are they computerized? - □ Are equipment lists available to all responders? - □ Are these lists broken down into the various types of equipment (e.g., protective clothing, monitoring instruments, medical supplies, transportation equipment)? - □ Is there a mechanism to ensure that the lists are kept up-to-date? - □ Have procedures necessary to obtain equipment on a 24-hour basis been identified? - Does a program exist to carry out required maintenance of equipment? - □ Are there maintenance and repair records for each piece of equipment? - □ Have mutual aid agreements been established for the use of specialized response equipment? - □ Is sufficient communications equipment available for notifying personnel or transmitting information?
 Is the equipment of various participating agencies compatible?
-Is transportation equipment available for moving equipment rapidly to the scene of an incident, and its state of readiness assured?
-Facilities: Have facilities capable of performing rapid chemical analyses been identified?
-Do adequate facilities exist for storage and cleaning/reconditioning of response equipment?
-Have locations or facilities been identified for the storage, treatment, recycling, and disposal of wastes resulting from a release?
-Do adequate facilities exist for carrying out training programs?
-Do facilities exist that are capable of providing medical treatment to persons injured by chemical exposure?
-Have facilities and procedures been identified for housing persons requiring evacuation or temporary relocation as a result of an incident? П Have facilities been identified that are suitable for command centers?
+Are there redundancies in the event circuits become overloaded? - □ Is transportation equipment available for moving equipment rapidly to the scene of an incident, and its state of readiness assured?